Australia's miners end advertising truce with government

 In a series of full-page advertisements in national newspapers on Friday, the industry said it was already highly taxed, and Australia risked losing its ability to attract mining investment if it increased taxes on the industry.

-“We are essentially countering a plethora of commentators who are seeking to either demonise the industry or demonise the amount that the industry contributes for the benefit of all Australians,” Minerals Council of Australia chief executive Mitch Hooke said.
+“We are essentially countering a plethora of commentators who are seeking to either demonize the industry or demonize the amount that the industry contributes for the benefit of all Australians,” Minerals Council of Australia chief executive Mitch Hooke said.

 “They are promoting the politics of envy and redistribution and it’s a softening-up exercise for what would appear to be a whole new round of taxes coming in the budget.”